yuzi-co/Forager/LINUX.md

 ### Prerequisites
-- Powershell Core (Latest Release: https://github.com/PowerShell/PowerShell/releases/tag/v6.1.3).
-Do not use version from Snap
+- Powershell Core (Latest Release: https://github.com/PowerShell/PowerShell/releases/tag/v6.2.0).
+- Get the relevant version for your distribution.
+On HiveOS you can check which Ubuntu release it is based on using ```cat /etc/os-release```
+- Install using ```dpkg -i powershell-xxx.deb; apt install -f```
-- Ubuntu 18.04+, Linux Mint 19.1
+- Tested on Ubuntu 18.04, Linux Mint 19.1, HiveOS
 - Packages required: p7zip-full (for unpacking the downloaded miners)
 - AMD Drivers: AMDGPU-PRO drivers require kernel 4.15.0 currently.
 ROCm Drivers untested, and many miners don't support it
 - To install the drivers on Mint or Ubuntu 19.10, you must (temporary) set the following values in /etc/os-release